 On Valentine’s Day, humans give chocolate, teddy bears, and roses to our loved ones to show appreciation and affection.
-But what about our favorite canine companions?
-Here are some tips on how you can show your four-legged Valentine some love.
+But what about our favorite dogs?
+Here are some tips on how you can show your pet some love this Valentine’s Day.

 Take a Long Walk